-There are no facilities in SPHPSS Health Sciences Centre Block A which have the potential for an emergency response associated with a chemical spill and occupational exposure.
-However, personnel from SPHPSS Health Sciences Centre should be aware of the following procedures should they encounter such a spill in another facility on campus in the course of their duties in order to assist (until appropriate personnel arrive), if no responsible personnel are available.
-At no point should SPHPSS Health Sciences Centre personnel undertake the following procedures unless asked to assist by responsible personnel from that facility.
+Personnel from SPHPSS CFS should be aware of the following procedures should they encounter such a spill in their laboratories or in another facility on campus in the course of their duties in order to assist (until appropriate personnel arrive), if no responsible personnel are available.
+At no point should SPHPSS CFS personnel undertake the following procedures unless they are trained specifically or are asked to assist by responsible personnel from that facility.
 If SPHPSS Health Sciences Centre personnel are not comfortable with assisting, they should indicate so and clear the area as soon as further assistance arrives.